gmomo/python-ehub/README.md

 - Python 2.7+ (pandas (tested on version 0.18), numpy (tested on version 1.11), matplotlib libraries)
 - Jupyter notebook preferred
 - Pyomo library (tested on version 5.1.1)
-- `glpk` or another solver supported by Pyomo
+- `glpk` or another solver supported by Pyomo (run the following in the Anaconda command line to install glpk: `conda install -c conda-forge glpk `)

 The easiest way for a windows machine is to install anaconda package from https://www.continuum.io/downloads .
 In order to install missing libraries run `Anaconda Command Prompt` and then type `conda install library_name`.
 If some library does not support conda, try by typing in `Anaconda Command Prompt` `pip install library_name`.